Request for Proposal - TBA - CONGREGATE SENIOR CENTER NUTRITION PROGRAM

 Aging and Disability Resource Connection (ADRC)

 The ADRC is your NO WRONG DOOR source for information and assistance for older persons, persons with disabilities, and/or their family members, or other caregivers and professionals.
-Call our local ADRC at: 1-800-282-6612 or visit the
+Call our local ADRC at: 1-800-282-6612 or visit:

-The Council on Aging provides service through such means as contacting local, state, and federal elected officials on issues affecting older people; speaking engagements with churches, AARP chapters, civic clubs volunteer and professional organizations etc…; publishing an area wide monthly newsletter; working with a AAA Board of Directors and Advisory Council; holding public hearings and forums; and commenting on proposed legislation affecting the elderly.
+The Council on Aging provides advocacy through such means as contacting local, state, and federal elected officials on issues affecting older people; speaking engagements with churches, AARP chapters, civic clubs volunteer and professional organizations.
+We hold annual public hearings and forums and comment on proposed legislation affecting the elderly.
+Our Advisory Council represents individuals from the service area who provide insight on local needs.

-Alzheimer participant to engage in simple social and recreational activities led by trained staff and volunteers.
-At the same time, it offers the caregiver some leisure time.
-The ACTO program is available five days a week, five hours a day.
+Providers for Adult and Alzheimer services engage participants in simple social and recreational activities led by trained staff and volunteers.
+This service also offers the caregiver respite.

 Elder Abuse Prevention